Which Statements Are True: Check All That Apply — A Complete Guide

 "Check all that apply" questions aren't going anywhere.
 They're too effective at testing real understanding.
 The good news is that once you understand how they work — and what mistakes to avoid — you can approach them with real confidence.

 Read carefully.
-Evaluate each statement on its own.
-In practice, don't let assumptions mess with you.
+Consider this: evaluate each statement on its own.
+Which means don't let assumptions mess with you.
 And remember: sometimes all of them are true.
-Still, that's okay.
-Check them all and move on.
+That's okay.
+Check them all and move on Still holds up..

 You've got this.